Toronto

 The desire of any parent is a quality education for their children.
 In Toronto there are many private schools out there, but they can get expensive.
 Still, there are numerous public schools in Toronto that have excellent academic results.
 If you’re thinking about moving to Toronto soon, you might want to consider moving near one of the best elementary public schools.
 MovingWaldo has gathered public elementary school ranking data in Toronto from Fraser Institute and organized this data by neighbourhood with the goal of helping parents find the right neighbourhood with the best school for their children.

-For a quick summary of every neighbourhoods, jump to the recap!
+For a quick summary of every neighbourhood, jump to the recap!

 Looking for the neighbourhoods with the best public elementary schools in Toronto?